bottom-up-academic-integrity/document-open-letter-2025/README.md

 3. Wait for GitHub workflow to run (typically < 3min)
 4. Download the new pdf from the `Actions` page.

+> [!NOTE]
+>
-> [!warning] GitHub workflow currently broken due to submodule change
+> GitHub workflow currently broken as the template submodule is private.
+Use the local approach outlined below.

 ### Compiling locally